 “What CSA is doing is it pushes the boundary.
 It shows that the country is able to adapt to the cloud, (that) this is how good the cloud is.
-By educating the young minds in colleges so that?s when it’s their time, they will have better cloud environment in the Philippines,” RSA principal malware scientist Christopher Elisan said.
+By educating the young minds in colleges so that’s when it’s their time, they will have better cloud environment in the Philippines,” RSA principal malware scientist Christopher Elisan said.

-CSA APAC market strategy director Anthony Lim emphasised that data on the cloud is still the responsibility of people using the technology.
+CSA APAC market strategy director Anthony Lim emphasized that data on the cloud is still the responsibility of people using the technology.
 CSA Philippines chair Ryan Ty mentioned that their group advocates safety in the cloud and in mobile applications.

 Partners have joined the CSA to promote the use of cloud technologies, to help other technological companies, and to mark a milestone in the cloud industry in the Philippines.